 - Funding by an organization, including but not limited to Government, a domestic or an International agency (e.g., National Science Foundation, Fulbright, Home Country Government Fellowship or Foundations, other Fellowships, etc.), and Michigan State University.

-- A minimum commitment of 10 hours per week for three years by their Major Professor (renewal subject to satisfactory progress) and additional proof of self-funding.
+- A minimum wage of 10 hours per week for three years by your Major Professor (renewal subject to satisfactory progress) and additional proof of self-funding.